w3f/polkadot-wiki/docs/learn/learn-governance.md

 ### Cancelling Proposals

-A proposal can be canceled if the [Technical Committee](#technical-committee) unanimously agrees to do so or if Root origin (e.g. sudo) triggers this functionality.
+A proposal can be canceled if the [Technical Committee](#technical-committee) unanimously agrees to do so or if Root Origin (e.g. sudo) triggers this functionality.
 A canceled proposal's deposit is burned.

 Additionally, a two-thirds majority of the council can cancel a referendum.
 This may function as a